Moving away from home, a mother and daughter’s story of life in an international shared house

 Discover Tranquility in the North – Tohoku (Sendai)

 The Tohoku region, home to Sendai, is perfect for those who seek a calm and nature-filled lifestyle.
 Known as the “City of Trees,” Sendai combines a relaxed atmosphere with modern conveniences.
 With lush greenery, nearby hot springs, and cultural festivals like the Sendai Tanabata Matsuri, it’s a haven for students and professionals alike.
-BORDERLESS HOUSE Sendai offers a welcoming community, making it easier to settle in and connect with locals and other residents.
+Sendai is more than just a place to study — it’s a lifestyle!
+Learn more about it HERE.

 Immerse Yourself in Tradition in the West – Kansai (Kyoto, Osaka)